tonywong94/edge_pydb/README.md

 * One-dimensional CSV tables (e.g. radial profiles or spectra), found in `dat_prof` and `dat_spec`.

-* Downsampled 2D or 3D images, saved as HDF5 binary tables in the `img_` directories.
+* Downsampled 2D or 3D images, saved as HDF5 binary tables in the `img_` directories, or as large HDF5 files in a user-specified area.

 ## Installation